Start your sailing adventure in Guadeloupe

 Day 9: Portsmouth, Dominica to St Louis, Marie Galante (35 nm)

-On day 9 spend the morning appreciate the unique charm of Portsmouth, Dominica.
+On day 9 spend the morning appreciating the unique charm of Portsmouth, Dominica.
 As it is your last full day in the Caribbean, make sure you take full advantage of absorbing that last island scent and live your day to the fullest.
 The seas around Portsmouth are home to sperm whales that grow up to 70ft.
 This is a prime opportunity to dust your binoculars off and partake in a spot of whale watching.
-You may also see orcas, pygmy sperm whales, false killer whales, pilot whales and humpback whales.
+You may also see orcas, pygmy sperm whales, false killer whales, pilot whales, and humpback whales.
 If you have time take a trip up the winding Indian River, through tall swamp bloodwood trees which rise out of the shallows.
 Here you will have the opportunity to get up close and personal with animal life that lives on the shady banks.

 Day 10: St Louis to Marina Bas-du-Fort (20 nm)